 Do you know why your feet get calluses?

 It’s from all the pressure and friction that happens as you take step after step and your feet support your weight on all those small bones that create foot structure.

 - Most Americans log an amazing 75,000 miles on their feet by the time they reach age 50.

-- If the thickening of skin occurs on the top of your foot, it’s called a corn.
+- If the thickening of skin occurs on the top of your foot it’s most likely a callus.

-- If corns or calluses are causing pain and discomfort or inhibiting your daily life in any way, see a podiatrist.
+- If corns, calluses or plantar warts are causing pain and discomfort or inhibiting your daily life in any way, see a podiatrist or dermatologist.

-Dr. Bailey’s 3 Steps for Soft and Smooth Feet
+Dr. Bailey’s 3 Steps to Treat Calluses at Home for Soft and Smooth Feet